 There are a few things that are a part of daily Midshipman life that anyone considering joining Purdue NROTC should know.

-When you come to Purdue to begin your freshman year of college, all Midshipmen, whether they have a scholarship or are enrolled in the College Program, are invited to attend a New Student Orientation for about five days before classes start.
+When you come to Purdue to begin your freshman year of college, all Midshipmen, whether they have a scholarship or are enrolled in the College Program, are invited to attend a New Student Orientation for approximately four days the week before classes start.
 This orientation includes an introduction to the skills of Close Order Drill, the U.S. Navy and Marine Corps and their traditions, and physical training (PT).
 Uniforms are also issued.
 The goal of this orientation is to familiarize the incoming freshmen with life as a Midshipman in the Naval Services, allow them to meet the other Midshipmen of the battalion, and give them an idea of what to expect for the next four years.
 Incoming scholarship Midshipman will also attend New Student Orientation at NSTC Great Lakes before coming to Purdue.

 Once the semester starts, Midshipmen will attend classes like non-NROTC students.
 However, Midshipmen will take one 3-credit hour Naval Science course and a lab period on Tuesday mornings in addition to the classes required by their specific major.
 Every Tuesday, Midshipmen wear their uniforms all day while on campus.